radicalbit/NSDb/docs/JVM_API_doc.md

 # Scala API
 The same capabilities exposed by NSDb's Java API are implemented in Scala API too.
 The `io.radicalbit.nsdb.api.scala.NSDB`class provides a method to create a connection to an instance of NSDb.
-Connection to gRPC NSDb's endpoint is instanciated ayncronously using `connect` methods that requires `host` and `port` parameters.
+Connection to gRPC NSDb's endpoint is instanciated ayncronously using `connect` methods that require `host` and `port` parameters.

 ## Write API
 Scala Write API provides `NSDB.write` method used to define an `io.radicalbit.nsdb.api.scala.Bit` to be inserted leveraging a builder pattern.
-Asyncronous  response in wrapped into a Scala `Future`.
+Asynchronous  response is wrapped into a Scala `Future`.
-Response of class `io.radicalbit.nsdb.rpc.response.RPCInsertResult` contains a feedback on request result in `isCompletedSuccessfully` field and in case of failure a string representing occured errors.
+Response of class `io.radicalbit.nsdb.rpc.response.RPCInsertResult` contains a feedback on request result in `isCompletedSuccessfully` field and in case of failure a string representing occurred errors.

 ```scala
 object NSDBMainWrite extends App {